innate-creative/posture-hq-final/_posts/2017-05-20-intermittent-fasting.md

 feat-image_url: /images/intermittent-fasting.jpeg
 ---

 What’s All The Fuss About Intermittent Fasting?
 It’s a buzz topic in all the media right now – so what exactly is intermittent fasting?

-Well as the name suggests, it is about spending prolonged periods of time abstaining from food.
+Well, as the name suggests, it is about spending prolonged periods of time abstaining from food.
 For many of us in the West, even a day without food sounds crazy.

 We are constantly bombarded with what and where to eat and have grown up believing we need 3 square meals per day plus snacks, just to stay healthy.
 We even use eating as a tool to reduce boredom and stress.

 However, fasting is not new.
-It has been used throughout history for many religious practices most notably Ramadan, where Muslims around the world abstain from eating from dawn to dusk for an entire month.
+It has been used throughout history for many religious practices, most notably Ramadan where Muslims around the world abstain from eating from dawn to dusk for an entire month.
 Fasting is an exercise in self-restraint.
 It’s seen as a way to physically and spiritually detoxify by removing impulses such as morning coffee, smoking or midday snacking.
 Our Palaeolithic ancestors would have had regular periods of fasting when food sources were limited.

 So why fast?
 Our human body has evolved over thousands of years to not only survive for periods of time without food, but also to in fact THRIVE.
 The latest research from around the globe has established some amazing health benefits of periods of fasting.
 Let’s get into them now…

-7 Major Benefits to Intermittent Fasting:
-Weight loss & Fat Loss – Intermittent fasting helps the body lose weight and burn fat in many ways, we are going to outlines 3 of those ways.
+7 Major Benefits to Intermittent Fasting: Weight loss & Fat Loss – Intermittent fasting helps the body lose weight and burn fat in many ways, we are going to outlines 3 of those ways.
 Firstly, by reducing the total calories you consume.
 Even when you return to eating after a fast, most people find that they tend to eat smaller portions than they normally would.

 Secondly, intermittent fasting also affects our insulin levels.
 Insulin is the hormone which is released by the pancreas in response to increase blood sugar levels.
 Insulin’s role is to store blood sugar or glucose in the form of glycogen in the muscles and the liver for later use.